ashleyteoh/reddit_twitter_bot/README.md

 # Reddit-to-Twitter bot
-A fully automated Twitter bot built using Selenium and the Reddit API.
-The bot fetches trending posts from specified subreddits and posts them directly to Twitter via a Google Chrome instance.
+A fully automated Twitter bot developed using Python and Selenium.
+This bot integrates with the Reddit API to fetch trending posts from subreddits and post them on Twitter.
+It includes robust error handling, session management, and dynamic interactions with Twitter's interface.

 ## Features:
-- Automated Login: Securely logs into your Twitter account.
+- Automated Login: Securely logs into your Twitter account, with retry logic for handling element loading issues.
 - Reddit Integration: Fetches top posts from subreddits and automatically shares them on Twitter.
-- Twitter Engagement: Likes tweets on your homepage and searches for specified keywords or hashtags, liking relevant tweets.
+- Twitter Engagement: Automatically likes tweets on your homepage, searches for specified keywords or hashtags, and interacts with search results.
-- Session Management: Logs out of your Twitter account after completing tasks.
+- Dynamic Posting: Uses ActionChains to manage tweet length, splitting and posting content that exceeds Twitter's character limit.
+- Session Management: Ensures proper login and logout procedures, with session checks before executing tasks.

 ## Examples: